 In the 7th grade, I received the outstanding student of the year award… in art class.
 After taking graphic arts in high school, which covered silk screening, black and white photography, QuarkExpress, Photoshop and more, I knew I wanted to make a career out of art.

 I studied graphic design and art education in college and upon graduation I landed my first official job laying out auto part catalogs.
 I worked in a few corporate environments before transitioning to an advertising/public relations agency for 4 years, and then back to the corporate world with Nationwide, where I have been a designer since 2012.

 Early in my career my approach was design solely for aesthetics.
 However, over the years I have grown in my confidence and ability to offer creative strategic counsel.
 I approach my work with the idea that design should break down and simplify information and communicate it clearly.
 To sum up what I do as a graphic designer is simply this: I help people understand things.

-In addition to working as a designer, I have taught graphic design classes at Columbus State Community College for the last 9 years, and I thoroughly enjoy coaching and mentoring my students.
+In addition to working as a designer, I have taught graphic design classes at Columbus State Community College since 2009, and I thoroughly enjoy coaching and mentoring my students.
 I’m also a member of the Digital Design and Graphics Advisory Board at Columbus State, working with department leadership on course content and paths of study for certificates and associate degrees.